This Pivot E-Vault electric bike has a serious wow factor

 Controlling the bike is about as easy as I’ve ever seen.
 There’s a touchpad right below you where you can turn on the bike.
 A quick tap up or down changes the E-Vault setting from green (light assist) to red (full assist).
 I used the bike several times without even enabling the battery power, and it still rides just fine without the heavy bulk of a comfort electric.

-The Pivot E-Vault includes a Garmin GPS for tracking your miles and also seeing your cadence (which is a measure of how consistent you are pedaling), seeing a map of where you are headed, and seeing your current speed.
+Although it isn’t included with the purchase of the bike, the Pivot E-Vault has the ability to add the Garmin Edge 1030 Plus for tracking your miles and also seeing your cadence (which is a measure of how consistent you are pedaling), seeing a map of where you are headed, and seeing your current speed.
 The bike has a full-carbon frame, which accounts for why it costs $9,299 but is also what makes it so much lighter than most.

 The E-Vault works great on paved trails, but I also tested it on a light gravel road with no stability problems.
 Probably the coolest feature has to do with what Pivot calls the “custom assistance profiles,” which is a way to tweak the settings for pedal assistance to match exactly what you want.
 Using a desktop app, you can use this software toolbox to make the bike propel you at exactly the right amount and yet use the battery power you want as well.
 I’ve never seen such customization before, and for serious riders, it means great flexibility in how much power you use (from the battery and from your own legs) on long rides.